The PCL is a 17-item self-report measure of the 17 DSM-IV symptoms of PTSD. The PCL has a variety of purposes, including:

 The PCL-S (specific) asks about symptoms in relation to an identified "stressful experience."
 The PCL-S is useful because the symptoms endorsed are clearly linked to a specified event.
 Typically, it is optimal to assess traumatic event exposure to ensure that the event meets Criterion A. Respondents also may be instructed to complete the PCL-S in reference to a specific type of event.

 Administration and Scoring

 The PCL is a self-report measure that can be completed by patients in a waiting room prior to a session or by participants as part of a research study.
-It takes approximately 5-10 minutes to complete a PCL.
+It takes approximately five to ten minutes to complete a PCL.
 Interpretation of the PCL should be completed by a clinician.